department-of-veterans-affairs/vets-website/_employment/employers/post-a-job.md

 ### Who is eligible
 All employers

-#### Registration
-You do not have to be registered with the NLX to post a job in the VEC, but it may streamline the process.
+**A note about registration:** You do not have to be registered with the NLX to post a job in the VEC, but it may streamline the process.
 </div>

 <div markdown="1">